 During the course of this past year, the Wayne County LGU continues to be be involved with challenging and complex cases with individuals from the OPWDD system and within our county mental hygiene forensic system.
 We have seen greater numbers of OPWDD clients get arrested & jailed, and with more increasing serious crimes, which increases their involvement within the criminal justice system.
 We continue to find that the process for the OPWDD system regarding taking custody of these individuals, as a result of a court order, to be very slow and cumbersome given the very limited number of state OPWDD facilities available to take these clients into their services.
-We have found ourselves devoting increased staff resources and time in managing these cases and mitigating the issues with the Public Defender's office, the District Attorney's office, the Court system and the Sheriffs Office, while we navigate with the OPWDD system to expedite their process for taking custody of and the clients in a precarious position while they await the OPWDD system to take appropriate action.
+We have found ourselves devoting increased staff resources and time in managing these cases and mitigating the issues with the Public Defender's office, the District Attorney's office, the Court system and the Sheriffs Office, while we navigate with the OPWDD system to expedite their process for taking custody of individuals who can not return to the community, but rather are placed in their care by a court.
+These challenges and difficulties places the LGU and the clients in a precarious position while they await the OPWDD system to take appropriate action.
 OPWDD lacks sifficient resources to be able to respond these types of cases and had significant limitations as a result of service reductions at the state level.